Alice0Rose/RoseUtilitiesASE/README.md

 The settings are as follows:
 - SlaughterEnabled: Should the Slaughter MultiUse show for tamed dinos (True or False)
 - SlaughterXPMultiplier: Multiplier for how much XP dinos give when Slaughtered (0 or higher)
-- PacifyMinLevel: Minimum level dinos must be to be Pacified BEFORE multiplying by Difficulty (0 - 30)
+- PacifyMinLevel: Minimum level dinos must be to be Pacified BEFORE multiplying by Difficulty (don't forget to account for taming effectiveness bonus levels) (0 - 999)
+- GenomeHarvestMinLevel: Minimum level dinos must be to be Genome Harvested BEFORE multiplying by Difficulty (don't forget to account for taming effectiveness bonus levels) (0 - 999)
+- GenomeHarvestAlwaysIncreaseStatAmount: Amount Food, Oxygen, and Speed should increase per Stat Mutating Genome use (0 - 254)
+- GenomeHarvestRandomIncreaseStatAmount: Amount Weight or Stamina and Health or Melee should increase per Stat Mutating Genome use (0 - 254)
 - TransferChuteMaxTransferRange: Max range in foundations inventories can be apart to transfer items with the Transfer Chute (0 - 60)
 - ResourcesToTransfer: Comma separated list of items that count as resources which that a player has no reason to keep on them outside of resource collection
 - InfiniteFoodBuffBlacklist: Comma separated list of creatures that cannot have infinite food items used on them